Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 1. Create a performance test directory at `testdata/perf` within a module.
 2. Run `go mod init` to create a new module.
-3. Create a `struct` that implements the `perf.PerfTest` interface by implementing the `GlobalSetup`, `Setup`, `Run`, `TearDown`, `GlobalTearDown`, and `GetMetadata` functions.
+3. Create a `struct` that implements the `perf.PerfTest` interface by implementing the `GlobalSetup`, `Setup`, `Run`, `Cleanup`, `GlobalCleanup`, and `GetMetadata` functions.
 All of these functions will take a `context.Context` type to prevent an erroneous test from blocking. `GetMetadata` should return a `string` with the name of the specific test.
-This is only used by the test proxy for generating and reading recordings. `GlobalSetup` and `GlobalTearDown` are called once each, at the beginning and end of the performance test respectively.
-These are good places to do client instantiation, create instances, etc. `Setup` and `TearDown` are called once before each test iteration.
+This is only used by the test proxy for generating and reading recordings. `GlobalSetup` and `GlobalCleanup` are called once each, at the beginning and end of the performance test respectively.
+These are good places to do client instantiation, create instances, etc. `Setup` and `Cleanup` are called once before each test iteration.
 If there is nothing to do in any of these steps, you can use `return nil` for the implementation.

 4. Create a main package that uses the `perf.Run` function to run performance tests.